WHY IS IT CALLED NIEMANN-PICK?

 In 1914, a German paediatrician, Dr Albert Niemann, described the clinical presentation of children with the disease, but at that time little was known regarding the cellular or molecular explanation.

-Then, in the 1920′s, the studies of Luddwick Pick provided evidence of a new disorder, one distinct from storage disorders previously described.
+Then, in the 1920′s, the studies of Ludwig Pick, a German pathologist, provided evidence of a new disorder, one distinct from storage disorders previously described.
 Further investigations using cells taken from

 the tissues of affected individuals in the mid and latter years of the century, resulted in an improved understanding of the diseases and their cause.